apple-avadhesh/CryptoTracker/README.md

 ## Features

 - Real-time cryptocurrency price tracking
+- Search functionality for cryptocurrencies by name or symbol
 - Multiple category views:
   - All Cryptocurrencies
   - All Gainers (sorted by highest gain)